metacoglab/lab_wiki/online_experiments.md

 ### Hosting your experiments on MindProbe

 1. Install a [local JATOS instance](https://www.jatos.org/Installation.html) on your computer and [familiarize yourself with it](http://www.jatos.org/Get-started.html).
 2. Code your experiment so that it runs on your browser.
 A good way to start is by downloading an example study from the [JATOS gallery](https://www.jatos.org/Example-Studies.html), get it to work on your machine, and then slowly adapt it until it matches the experiment that you had in mind.
-An alternative is to start with our [MetaLab online study template](https://github.com/metacoglab/lab_wiki/blob/master/metalab_experiment_template.jzip), which already includes the lab’s information sheet and consent form.
+An alternative is to start with our [MetaLab online study template](https://github.com/metacoglab/lab_wiki/blob/master/metalab_experiment_template.jzip), which already includes the lab’s information sheet and consent form (always double-check you have the most up-to-date versions).
 Good resources on how to build online experiments are Eoin Travers’ blog posts 3 and 4.
 3. Don’t forget to add the necessary information sheet and informed consent pages as the first components of your experiment.
 The latest versions can be found in the lab’s Dropbox.
 4. Deploy the study to the remote server, following the instructions [here](https://www.jatos.org/Deploy-to-a-server-installation.html).
 We use MindProbe: a free server for online experiments.
 This means that all of the data collected from your participants in prolific will be stored on MindProbe’s server, until downloaded to your local storage.
 To access the server, you will first need to create an account (follow the steps described here: https://mindprobe.eu/).
 You can then log into JATOS from mindprobe.eu with your assigned credentials.
 If you use Gorilla, they will take care of hosting your experiment for you.
 5. In the remote server, make the necessary adaptations according to whether you are recruiting from Prolific or MTurk.